Field of Dreams (Dubuque County, Iowa): Site history

 Universal Pictures built the baseball diamond in 1988 on two farms a few miles outside Dyersville, Iowa, for the 1989 film Field of Dreams.
 When production completed, the baseball diamond created for the movie was left behind.
-Most of the baseball field, including the diamond and the adjacent house, was on a farm owned by the Lansing family, but the left and center field were on an adjacent property owned by the Ameskamp family.
+Most of the baseball field, including the diamond and the adjacent house, was on a farm owned by Don and Becky Lansing.
+Don's grandparents purchased the farm in 1906.
+He said the film's producers knocked on his door and asked him if he would permit the filming of a movie on his property.
+"They caught me totally off guard.
+Everything happened real fast."

+Sue Riedel, a teacher in Iowa, was tasked with finding a farm that matched what the studio was looking for.
+"I had pictures of about 60 farms in the area," she said in 2021.
+"All of a sudden, I was driving around and I came up over this hill.
+There was this farm, the Lansing farm, and it just had this really picturesque look.
+I really thought it was the best property because it was set by itself.
+It was also totally surrounded by corn, which they really wanted."

+The left and center field were on an adjacent property owned by the Ameskamp family.
 The field was built across the two properties because the producers wanted to place the field in a location where sunset shots would have a clear line-of-sight.

 After filming completed, the Lansing family kept their portion of the field intact and added a small hut where visitors could buy souvenirs.
 The Ameskamp family returned their land to farming for a year, but then restored the remainder of the field and opened up their own souvenir stand.
 The two owners had operated separate tourist facilities and had also been at odds regarding commercialization of the site.

 In 1990, Keith Rahe, a neighboring farmer, put together a baseball team dubbed the "Ghost Players" to entertain the visitors at the field.
 The team's presence at the field on Sunday afternoons once a month attracted thousands of additional fans to the field.
 In 1991 and 1992, the Upper Deck Company sponsored a celebrity game at the field.
 Executive producer Tony Loiacono, who later received the key to the city, brought Hall of Famers like Bob Gibson, Reggie Jackson and Bob Feller to take on Hollywood stars like Kelsey Grammer and Meat Loaf in a charity game.
 The two games raised over $100,000 for local charities.

 A 2002 book by author Brett H. Mandel – Is This Heaven?
 The Magic of the Field of Dreams – chronicles the story of how the once make-believe location has been turned into a real and tangible place that beckons people from across the world.
 The book, which has also been translated into Japanese, "offers readers a glimpse of this slice of heaven here on Earth and shows how it continues to affect people who step between the chalk lines."